SpaceForever/Spiral-Labs/excuses.md

 Excuses are when you promise to reality to fail in the excact same way the next time the same problem happens.

+Many philosophies describe a way of being that involves taking full responsibilty for everything that goes on in your life.
+This doesn't require guilt.

 ## Posts
 - Have No Excuses - [[Nate Soares]]
 -